takiwaki/Blastwave/HYD1D/README.md

       real(8),parameter:: x1min=0.0d0,x1max=10.0d0*pc
 </pre>
 In `subroutine GenerateProblem`, you can find the following part.
-You can change the paramters as you like.
+You can change the parameters as you like.

 <pre>
       dr = 8.0d0*(x1a(is+1)-x1a(is)) !
 8 mesh